-- In the context of this risk analysis, it would be appropriate if Licensees-SFIs focused their resources on products and transactions that are characterised by a high risk of money laundering. - Licensees SFIs may adopt a risk-based approach in determining whether to perform the enhanced CDD measures as set out in paragraphs 160 (ii) through (iv) and 164, or the extent of enhanced CDD measures to be performed for - - (a) domestic politically exposed persons; - (b) international organisation politically exposed persons; or - (c) politically exposed persons who have stepped down from their prominent public functions, taking into consideration the level of influence such persons may continue to exercise after stepping down from their prominent public functions, except in cases where their business relations or transactions with the Licensee present a higher risk for money laundering or terrorism financing. - Licensees SFIs should ensure that timely reports are made to the FIU where proposed or existing business relationships with PEPs give grounds for suspicion. - Licensees SFIs should develop and maintain "enhanced scrutiny" practices which may include the following measures, to address PEPs risk: - (i) Licensees SFIs should assess country risks where they have financial relationships, evaluating, inter alia, the potential risk for corruption in political and governmental organizations.
+In the context of this risk analysis, it would be appropriate if Licensees focused their resources on products and transactions that are characterised by a high risk of money laundering.

+- Licensees should ensure that timely reports are made to the FIU where proposed or existing business relationships with PEPs give grounds for suspicion. - Licensees should develop and maintain "enhanced scrutiny" practices which may include the following measures, to address PEPs risk: - (i) Licensees should assess country risks where they have financial relationships, evaluating, inter alia, the potential risk for corruption in political and governmental organizations.
 (See the information set out in Appendix B).
-Licensees SFIs which are part of an international group might also use the group network as another source of information; - (ii) where Licensees SFIs entertain business relations with entities and nationals of countries vulnerable to corruption, they should establish who the senior political figures are in that country, and should also seek to determine, whether or not their customer has close links with such individuals (for example immediate family or close associates).
-Licensees SFIs should note the risk that customer relationships may be susceptible to acquiring such connections after the business relationship has been established; and - (iii) LicenseeSFIs should be vigilant where their customers are involved in those businesses which appear to be most vulnerable to corruption, such as, but not limited to trading or dealing in precious stones or precious metals. - In particular, detailed due diligence should include:
+Licensees which are part of an international group might also use the group network as another source of information; - (ii) where Licensees entertain business relations with entities and nationals of countries vulnerable to corruption, they should establish who the senior political figures are in that country, and should also seek to determine, whether or not their customer has close links with such individuals (for example immediate family or close associates).
+Licensees should note the risk that customer relationships may be susceptible to acquiring such connections after the business relationship has been established; and

-- close scrutiny of any complex structures (for example, involving legal structures such as corporate entities, trusts, foundations and multiple jurisdictions); - (i) every effort to establish the source of wealth (including the economic activity that created the wealth) as well as the source of funds involved in the relationship, both at the outset of the relationship and on an ongoing basis; - (iii) the development of a profile of expected activity on the business relationship so as to provide a basis for future monitoring.
-The profile should be regularly reviewed and updated; - (iv) a review at senior management or board level of the decision to commence the business relationship and regular review, on at least an annual basis, of the development of the relationship; and - (v) close scrutiny of any unusual features, such as very large transactions, the use of government or central bank accounts, particular demands for secrecy, the use of cash or bearer bonds or other instruments which break an audit trail, the use of unknown financial institutions and regular transactions involving sums just below a typical reporting level. - There should be full documentation of the information collected in line with LicenseesSFIs2 policies to avoid or close business relationships with PEPs.
+- (iii) Licensees should be vigilant where their customers are involved in those businesses which appear to be most vulnerable to corruption, such as, but not limited to trading or dealing in precious stones or precious metals. - In particular, detailed due diligence should include: - (i) close scrutiny of any complex structures (for example, involving legal structures such as corporate entities, trusts, foundations and multiple jurisdictions); - (ii) every effort to establish the source of wealth (including the economic activity that created the wealth) as well as the source of funds involved in the relationship, both at the outset of the relationship and on an ongoing basis; - (iii) the development of a profile of expected activity on the business relationship so as to provide a basis for future monitoring.
+The profile should be regularly reviewed and updated; - (iv) a review at senior management or board level of the decision to commence the business relationship and regular review, on at least an annual basis, of the development of the relationship; and - (v) close scrutiny of any unusual features, such as very large transactions, the use of government or central bank accounts, particular demands for secrecy, the use of cash or bearer bonds or other instruments which break an audit trail, the use of unknown financial institutions and regular transactions involving sums just below a typical reporting level. - There should be full documentation of the information collected in line with Licensees' policies to avoid or close business relationships with PEPs.
 If the risks are understood and properly addressed then the acceptance of such persons becomes a business/commercial decision as with all other types of customers.
-Licensees-SFIs should refer to Appendix B for a list of websites relevant to the risks associated with PEPs.
+Licensees should refer to Appendix B for a list of websites relevant to the risks associated with PEPs.